bertronika/copris/README.md

 ## Character translation

-COPRIS can load an user-specified *translation file*, consisting of source-destination character definitions, and apply them in the input text, replacing *source* characters with *destination* ones.
-Primary use of this feature is to avoid sending multi-byte (UTF-8) characters, not understood by printers, and swapping them with appropriate locale-specific replacements (or at least similar ones).
+COPRIS can load a *translation file* that defines user-specified characters, not understood by printers - usually multi-byte (UTF-8) ones.
+They are swapped with appropriate (or at least similar) locale-specific replacements, defined in the same file.

 ## Printer feature sets